-Jacky is studying an MA at The Royal Academy of Music underneath Kit Downes, Nikki Iles, Gwilym Simcock, Pete Churchill and Stan Sulzmann.
-He is a multi-award-winning pianist and arranger, composing for and leading his own trio ‘Meraki’ which features Nick Jurd and Jonathan Silk.
+Jacky is currently studying a MA at The Royal Academy of Music under the tutelage of Kit Downes, Nikki Iles, Gwilym Simcock, Pete Churchill and Jasper Høiby.
+He is a multi-award-winning pianist and arranger, composing for and leading his own trio ‘Meraki’ featuring Nick Jurd and Jonathan Silk.

 Growing up in the Yorkshire Dales, he came late to jazz but began studying with Mark Donlon at the age of 16.
 In 2012, he received a Leverhulme scholarship to study a BMus (Hons) at Birmingham Conservatoire.
 Whilst in his first two years of study, Jacky was lucky to receive 1-1 with John Taylor, a gold-standard role model as both a musician and person.
 In his 3rd year, he won the Conservatoire’s Composition & Arranging prize, judged by Judy Niemack (New York/Berlin), and subsequently was gifted a lesson with Maria Schneider.
 This interest in big band composition led his debut album, ‘Rough Boundaries’, featuring Birmingham Jazz Orchestra.
 ‘Rough Boundaries’ was a suite of original music intending to illustrate the character of five contrasting cities through the diverse sounds and moods achievable within a jazz orchestra.
 The album received four-star reviews from major jazz publications, and was featured on Radio 3 and Jazz FM.

 ‘Rough Boundaries’ also led to winning the Dankworth Composition Prize in 2016, which was another formative year as Jacky reached the semi-finals of BBC Young Jazz Musician and graduated from Birmingham Conservatoire with First Class Honours.